-The Amarna Letters are a body of 14th century BCE correspondence exchanged between the rulers of the Ancient Near East and Egypt.
-They are perhaps the earliest examples of international diplomacy while their most common subjects are negotiations of diplomatic marriage, friendship statements and exchanged materials.
+The Amarna Letters are a body of 14th-century BCE correspondence exchanged between the rulers of the Ancient Near East and Egypt.
+They are perhaps the earliest examples of international diplomacy while their most common subjects are negotiations of diplomatic marriage, friendship statements, and exchanged materials.
 The name “Amarna Letters” derives from the place where the tablets were found: the ancient city of Akhetaten (built by order of the Pharaoh Akhenaten), but nowadays known as Tell el-Amarna, in Egypt.

 The first letters were found in 1887 CE and date back to the 14th century BCE.
-They are the first international diplomatic system known to us, i.e. they contain rules, conventions and institutions responsible for communication and negotiation.
-Although in the early third millennium BCE there was already another form of relationship, this was merely straightforward written communication between Mesopotamia and Syria.
+They are the first international diplomatic system known to us, i.e. they contain rules, conventions, and institutions responsible for communication and negotiation.
+Although in the early 3rd millennium BCE there was already another form of relationship, this was merely straightforward written communication between Mesopotamia and Syria.
 With time, this form added some rules, based on necessity and developed the beginning of diplomatic mechanisms, which would culminate in the Amarna system.
 Thus, diplomacy was created to be used as a tool in the process of creating an empire.

 Even though the simpler form of communication between states already existed, it was the Amarna diplomatic system that expanded relationships throughout the Near East, establishing terms of equality among the Great Powers (Babylon, Hatti, Egypt, Mitanni, Assyria) for the first time.
 The Amarna Letters show us that great kings from the ancient world had both responsibilities and privileges which were held with power and respect.
 Therefore, the Amarna system brought a notion of stability and peace, although not always real, for more than two centuries.

-The tablets cover the reigns of the rulers Amenhotep III, Akhenaten and possibly Smenkhkare or Tutankhamun, of the 18th dynasty of Egypt.
+The tablets cover the reigns of the rulers Amenhotep III, Akhenaten, and possibly Smenkhkare or Tutankhamun, of the 18th dynasty of Egypt.
 Nonetheless, the system continued to be used for approximately a hundred years after the end of the Amarna Period.

 The researchers R. Cohen and R. Westbrook tell us the importance of studying the Amarna Letters.
 They say that people nowadays should pay more attention to them, as these tablets are the first known diplomatic system.
 By seeing the mechanisms used in the past, we can learn about different kinds of relationships and how they changed and were modified through time.
 This means that we can learn more about the contacts between such distant civilizations, acknowledging that isolation was not part of ancient life.
 By realizing the sophistication of international relations in this period, our way to perceive the distant past can drastically improve.

-Structure of the letters
+Structure of the Letters

 There are 382 known tablets, ordered chronologically and geographically with the acronym “EA”, by J. A. Kunudtzon, in 1907 CE.
 However, when Knudtzon organized the tablets, in the “Die El-Amarna-Tafeln”, only 358 of them were known, so the other 24 tablets were analyzed in 1970 CE by Anson F. Rainey, with the exception of EA 80-82.